You are here

 34 CFR §300.603 requires that the U.S. Department of Education - Office of Special Education Programs (OSEP) make determinations based on information provided by the State in the State's annual performance report, information obtained through monitoring visits, and any other public information made available.
 OSEP determines if the State meets requirements; needs assistance; needs intervention; or needs substantial intervention in its ability to carry out the duties required of Part B of the Act.

-In June 2020, Colorado received its Results-Driven Accountability (RDA) determination for the FFY 2018.
+In June 2023, Colorado received its Results-Driven Accountability (RDA) determination for the FFY 2021.
 Colorado is in the Needs Assistance category.
+The U.S. Department of Education has provided this document about How the Department Made Determinations (PDF).

 LEA (AU) Determinations